PaneerTikka01/Digit_Recognition_Neural_Network_FromScratch/README.md

    git clone https://github.com/yourusername/digit-recognizer.git
    cd digit-recognizer
-2. Install the required dependencies (if not already installed): pip install numpy pandas matplotlib
+2. Install the required dependencies (if not already installed):
+    ```bash
+      pip install numpy pandas matplotlib

-3.Download the dataset from Kaggle and place it in the same directory or specify the path in the code.
+3. Download the dataset from Kaggle and place it in the same directory or specify the path in the code.

 4. Run the script:
    python digit_recognizer.py

-Contributing
+## Contributing
 Feel free to fork this project and submit pull requests.
 Suggestions for improvements are always welcome!

 ---